top of page

 Search

 While human urine contains significant amounts of major plant fertilizing minerals, it also contains relatively low levels of pathogens.
-According to Ranasinghe et al., this suggests that human urine could be used as a component of liquid fertilizer due to its high nutrient content and low pathogen content.
-This lessens the dependence of farmers on chemical fertilizers and pesticides.
+This suggests that human urine could be used as a liquid fertilizer and pesticide due to its high nutrient content and low pathogen content.
+This lessens the dependence of farmers on chemical fertilizers and Highly Hazardous Pesticides.

 The use of human urine as a fertilizer and pesticide has proved to have various benefits to small-scale farmers.
-Farmers agree that human urine is cost-effective, freely available and reduces dependency on commercial fertilizers.
+Farmers agree that human urine is cost-effective, freely available and reduces dependency on Highly hazardous pesticides and commercial fertilizers.
 It further reduces waste, minimizes water pollution, and lowers the carbon footprint of fertilizer production while improving soil fertility and microbial activity, promoting healthier plant growth and increasing crop yields.

 According to Kezia Nassozi, a small-scale farmer in Kisoga Town Council, Mukono district, she discovered that fermented human urine together with ash and garlic is a good pesticide in her garden.
 She applies this on her matooke plantation and brags about eating purely organic matooke.
-Kezia Nassozi adds that small-scale farmers minimize their exposure to synthetic inputs and hazardous chemicals in order to protect their communities, families, and themselves.
+Kezia Nassozi adds that they minimize their exposure to Highly Hazardous Pesticides which have deeply affected the health of her fellow farmers who occasionally complain of chest and body pains due to the use of these dangerous pesticides.

-They have also realized higher yields of at least an increase of 20kg of coffee and 5 extra clusters of vegetables as well as bigger and healthier banana plants compared to those that use the inorganic chemicals.
-“My maize yield increased ever since I started using human urine and this is majorly because the inorganic fertilizers I was using before were deteriorating the fertility of my soil.
+They have also realized higher yields of at least an increase of 20kg of coffee and 5 extra clusters of vegetables as well as bigger and healthier banana plants compared to those that use the chemical pesticides.
+“My maize yield increased ever since I started using human urine and this is majorly because the Highly Hazardous Pesticides I was using before were deteriorating the fertility of my soil.
 Even the size of the maize cobs would very small but with the use of the human urine there is a very great change.” – Kezia Nassozi

 Learn how to use human urine as a pesticide and fertilizer: